gaberull/CountingCards/README.md

 ## A blackjack Game by Gabe Scott

 ### Summary
 Who doesn't love a good game of blackjack? ***CountingCards*** helps the player learn blackjack gameplay and basic strategy, provides a fun way to practice keeping the count of the deck, offers advice on adjusting your bet and adjusting strategy based on the count of the deck.
-This game will be a fun way to help the you bring your best game to the casino. *This game helps the user win money at the casino, or at the very least, limit their losses*
+This game will be a fun way to help the you bring your best game to the casino.

+***This game will help the user to win money at the casino, or at the very least, limit their losses***

 > **TODO:** Finish these features (7/29/22)